emuuuuuuu/geoGPT/README.md

 ## Setup Instructions

-1. **OpenAI API Key:** Please place your own OpenAI API key into a file named `key.txt`.
+1. **OpenAI API Key:** Please place your own OpenAI API key into the file `.env` file.

 2. **Geoguessr Setup:**
    - Start a game of Geoguessr.
    - Set the game window to full-screen.
-   - Adjust the map window size to medium.
+   - Adjust the map window size to the second smallest option.

 ## Showcase video (myself vs the bot)